Opel Mokka: Engines

 As introduced in 2012, the Mokka was offered with a choice of three engines: a 115 PS 1.6-litre petrol, a 140 PS 1.4-litre turbo petrol, and a 130 PS 1.7-litre diesel.

 Other petrol and diesel engines were offered later, including a 152 PS 1.4-litre direct injection turbo petrol engine with a controversial start/stop feature introduced for model year 2016.

 Most engines are paired standard with the 5-speed (1.6-litre MPI petrol engine only) or 6-speed manual transmission, with stop/start engine technology beginning as early as model year 2014.
 A six speed automatic transmission having active select mode is optionally available for select petrol and diesel engines including the 1.4-litre MPI Turbo petrol and 1.7-litre CDTI diesel engines for both FWD and AWD models.

 Start/Stop technology on vehicles with automatic transmissions first appeared with the introduction of the new, more powerful (112 kW; 150 hp), B14XFT 1.4-litre direct injection (DI) VVT Turbo petrol engine for model year 2016 and was incorporated on other select petrol and diesel engines paired with automatic transmissions by model year 2018.

-In the market in Russia, a version with a 1.8-litre A18XER (Korean designation F18DA) petrol engine is available.
-The cars for the Russian market were assembled by Avtotor (Kaliningrad, Russia) and later by Unison (Minsk, Belarus) in 2015.
+For the Russian market a version with the 1.8-litre A18XER (Korean designation F18DA) petrol engine is available.
+The cars for the Russian market were assembled by Avtotor (Kaliningrad, Russia) and later by Unison (Minsk, Belarus) from 2015.
 In October 2014, for the model year of 2015, Opel introduced its all new "whisper diesel" 1.6-litre CDTI engine which replaced the 1.7-litre CDTI diesel.
 The engine specifications in the following tables is from the 2013, 2015, and 2018 Opel owner manual.

 Engine code prefix B indicates Start/Stop technology.
 B14NET is also available for LPG.

-Second generation (2020)
+Mokka B (P2QO, 2021)

-The second-generation Mokka was announced in August 2018 by the show car Opel GT X Experimental concept, and unveiled in 24 June 2020.
+The second-generation Mokka (B) was announced in August 2018 by the show car Opel GT X Experimental concept, and unveiled on 24 June 2020.
 Now based on the ex-PSA Group's Common Modular Platform (CMP), the car is available with an electric version dubbed as the Mokka-e.

-The ICE version was unveiled in 2 September 2020.
+The ICE version was unveiled on 2 September 2020.
 Sales of the second-generation Mokka began with the model year of 2021, on 23 December 2020.
-There are three engine options, including a 1.2-liter turbocharged three-cylinder petrol rated at 100 PS and 205 Nm of torque with a 6-speed manual transmission and a 1.2-liter turbo making 130 PS and 230 Nm of torque in combination with a standard 6-speed manual or 8-speed automatic transmissions.
-While the only diesel engine on offer is a 1.5-liter four-cylinder rated at 110 PS and 250 Nm of torque, offered exclusively with a 6-speed manual transmission.
+The production model assembly started in January 2021.
+There are three engine options, including a 1.2-litre turbocharged three-cylinder petrol rated at 100 PS and 205 Nm of torque with a 6-speed manual transmission and a 1.2-litre turbo making 130 PS and 230 Nm of torque in combination with a standard 6-speed manual or 8-speed automatic transmissions.
+While the only diesel engine on offer is a 1.5-litre four-cylinder rated at 110 PS and 250 Nm of torque, offered exclusively with a 6-speed manual transmission.